 Other Methods

 There are a few other methods you can try in order to reduce the pressure.
 The first is putting insect netting over your cucumber plants from the time of planting until the first blooms open.
-You will have to remove it once the flowers open to allow for pollination, however it gives your plants a chance to grow and gain strength.
+You’ll have to remove it once the flowers open to allow for pollination, however it gives your plants a chance to grow and gain strength.

 The second is Kaolin clay.
 This is a recent method that is being tested.
 Kaolin clay is used often for cosmetic purposes, however you can try and add it to water and spray it on the leaves.
 You want it to be at a consistency where the leaves look like they are covered in the clay.
 Be mindful that when it rains, or if you water the leaves, that the clay will wash off.